 A notice will be posted in the UWare Catalog when we can process orders for new software licenses.

-Once Project Plan 3 or Project Plan 5 licenses have been purchased and assigned to users, please fill out the form below to Project-enable a current SharePoint Online site, or to have a Project-enabled SharePoint Online site created.
+Once Project Plan 3 or Project Plan 5 licenses have been purchased and assigned to users, please fill out the form below to Project-enable a current SharePoint Online site or create a Project-enabled SharePoint Online site.
 In the form, please include the URL of the existing SharePoint Online site, if you have one.

 SharePoint task lists can sync with the Project desktop client.
-For more information on how to configure this setup, please see Microsoft’s guide Sync with SharePoint tasks list from Project Professional.
-You can create a SharePoint site for this per the UW-IT SharePoint Online documentation, or use an existing one built into any of the Collaboration Services already in place for your organization.
+For more information on configuring this setup, please see Microsoft’s guide Sync with SharePoint tasks list from Project Professional.
+You can create a SharePoint site for this per the UW-IT SharePoint Online documentation or use an existing one built into any of the Collaboration Services already in place for your organization.

-Project for the web, Microsoft’s most recent offering for cloud-based work and project management, as well as the recently announced Roadmap functionality for Project for the web are not currently available at the UW.
-We hope to eventually offer Project on the web and Roadmap if Microsoft delivers on new features they have announced, but there will be additional costs involved with these products.
+Project for the Web, Microsoft’s most recent offering for cloud-based work and project management, and the recently announced Roadmap functionality for Project for the Web are not currently available at the UW.
+We hope to eventually offer Project on the Web and Roadmap if Microsoft delivers on new features they have announced, but there will be additional costs involved with these products.

-PWA (AKA: Legacy Project Online) enabled SharePoint sites are not designed to work with Microsoft 365 Group connected sites.
-For more information on the available options for managing permissions in a PWA enabled Site Collection, please review Microsoft’s Change permission management in Project Online guide.
+PWA (AKA: Legacy Project Online) enabled SharePoint sites are not designed to work with Microsoft 365 Group-connected sites.
+For more information on the available options for managing permissions in a PWA-enabled Site Collection, please review Microsoft’s Change permission management in the Project Online guide.

-LinkedIn Learning provides courses for project management tools and software including Project Online.
+LinkedIn Learning provides project management tools and software courses, including Project Online.
 The following course, Microsoft Project Management: Choose the Right Tool for the Job, offers a section dedicated specifically to Project Online.
-Refer to section 3 “Project Online” beginning with the learning video An overview of Project Online.
+Refer to section 3, “Project Online,” beginning with the learning video An Overview of Project Online.